Why So Many Photographers Are Burned Out in 2025

 If you want to stay in the image-making industry, learn how to use Midjourney or other text-to-image or image-to-image editors.
 If you have a good sense of light, color, and composition, you can still be a valuable professional—even without a camera.

 You may still have an opportunity for work as a creative professional, but I would argue whether the work has the value we've been accustomed to in the past.
 For the same reason that digital cameras impacted the price of stock photography, AI and other modern camera and editing features continue to make creative work easier, faster and better; and therefore logically force the price of creative work lower.
 I've witnessed it several times...
 Microsoft Publisher turned office managers into graphic designers, making it harder to charge higher prices as a freelance designer.
 If you could master Dreamweaver software, you'd have had plenty of good paying work, but SquareSpace templates virtually eliminated the need for high-priced HTML coding for small and medium size businesses.
 All of history has led to a progression of easier solutions to complex problems.
-Photography is no different and creativity is not exclusive to the human mind.
+Photography is no different and creativity might not be exclusive to the human mind.
 There's not much way around that, other than to convince someone that your work is far more valuable than the other person's.
 Which gets into theory that applies to something other than the art itself.

 AI is finishing the job cell phones started a few years ago.
 People don't care how they get the photos as long as they are free and AI produces images photographers can't.